RafaRemote/oc_python_p12_django_orm_secured_backend/README.md

 The cannot:
 - Create an Event.
 Event is automatically created when a contract is signed.
 - Delete an Event.
-Event is deleted when the linked contract it deleted.
+Event is deleted when the linked contract is deleted.
 - Delete a status.
 Event has always a status linked to them.

 ###FEATURE FOUR